topzyray/galaxybook-linux-setup/CONTRIBUTING.md

 Thanks again, and happy hacking!

-– The GalaxyBook2 Audio Fix Maintainers
+– The GalaxyBook Audio Fix Maintainers